Rudy de Mérode: Black market

 With the aid of the DSK (Devisenschutzkommando) he opened bank vaults, buying gold and silver objects from their owners at a debased price or, if they refused to cooperate, having them deported.
 If the property belonged to Jews, it was entirely confiscated and the Gestapo had the owner imprisoned and often deported.
 The "gestapo de Neuilly" team confiscated over 4 tonnes of gold, and de Mérode's network accumulated enormous sums of silver and had over 500 people arrested and deported.

 Escape to Spain

-At the start of 1944, the Abwehr charged him with secretly setting up an office in Spain.
-At first setting himself up in Saint-Jean-de-Luz, in mid 1945 he was initially to be found in San Sebastián before reaching Madrid, where he dubbed himself "the prince de Mérode".
-In 1953, he was still living in Spain, now 60 km north of Madrid in a brickyard.
-He was never brought to justice, and the date of his death remains unknown to this day, though 1970 has been suggested.
+At the start of 1944, the Abwehr charged de Mérode with secretly setting up an office in Spain.
+At first setting himself up in Saint-Jean-de-Luz, in mid 1945 he was initially to be found in San Sebastián before reaching Madrid, where he called himself "the prince de Mérode".
+In 1953, de Mérode, who had been sentenced to death in absentia, was still living in Spain, now 60 km north of Madrid in a brickyard.
+He was never brought to justice, and the date of his death remains unknown, though 1970 has been suggested.